-The total pension liabilities in the June 30, 2013 actuarial valuation for the City's Miscellaneous Plan was determined using the following actuarial assumptions applied to all periods included in the measurement:
+The total pension liabilities in the June 30, 2014 actuarial valuation for the City's Miscellaneous Plan was determined using the following actuarial assumptions applied to all periods included in the measurement:

-Miscellaneous

-Valuation Date June 30, 2013

-Measurement Date June 30, 2014
+Measurement Date June 30, 2015

 Actuarial Cost Method Entry-Age Normal Cost Method

 Actuarial Assumptions:

-Discount Rate 7.50%
+Discount Rate7.65%Inflation2.75%Payroll Growth3%

-Inflation 2.75%

 Projected Salary Increase Varies by Entry Age and Service

-Investment Rate of Return 7.5% (1)
+Investment Rate of Return 7.5% (1) Mortality (2)

-Mortality (2)

-(1) Net of pension plan investment and administrative expenses; including inflation.

-(2) Derived using CalPERS' Membership Data for all Funds
+- (1) Net of pension plan investment and administrative expenses; including inflation. - (2) Derived using CalPERS' Membership Data for all Funds

-The underlying mortality assumptions and all other actuarial assumptions used in the June 30, 2013 valuation were based on the results of a January 2014 actuarial experience study for the period 1997 to 2011.
+The underlying mortality assumptions and all other actuarial assumptions used in the June 30, 2014 valuation were based on the results of a January 2014 actuarial experience study for the period 1997 to 2011.
+The mortality table includes 20 years of mortality improvements using Society of Actuaries Scale BB.
 Further details of the Experience Study can found on the CalPERS website.